jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 [^2]: I used a table like this for years in college and when working an internship.

 Beyond a dedicated space to work, make sure you have a reliable internet connection.
-If you can, use ethernet as it is generally better than WiFi.
+If you can, use Ethernet as it is generally better than WiFi.
-I've never had a situation where I could use ethernet and have found that having a good router is enough to make my WiFi reliable.
+I've never had a situation where I could use Ethernet and have found that having a good router is enough to make my WiFi reliable.

-### Discuss boundries and expectations with your cohabitants
+### Discuss boundaries and expectations with your cohabitants

 If you live with others that will be at home while you need to work, you should have a discussion with them about boundaries.
 You are at home to do work and that expectation needs to be set.